delft-hyperloop/serpenta/Writerside/topics/Getting-Started.md

 npm i
 ```

-This will automatically create a project folder with SvelteKit, Tauri and its dependencies installed (by the last step).
+This will automatically create a project folder with SvelteKit, Tauri, and its dependencies installed (by the last step).
-For further information on this template project, check the [SvelteKit Starter Kit page](SvelteKit-Starter-Kit.md).
+For further information on this template project, check the [SvelteKit Starter Kit page](Tauri-Starter-Kit.md).